f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     may use "RepoManifest/yourbranch" as _UpdateCheckMode_ so that "yourbranch" would be the branch used in place of the default one.
 The default values are "master" for git, "default" for hg and none for git-svn (it stays in the same branch).
-On the other hand, branch support hasn’t been implemented yet in bzr and svn, but _RepoManifest_ may still be used without it.
+On the other hand, branch support hasn't been implemented yet in bzr and svn, but _RepoManifest_ may still be used without it.

--   `RepoTrunk` - For svn and git-svn repositories, especially those who don’t have a bundled _AndroidManifest.xml_ file, the Tags and RepoManifest checks will not work, since there is no version information to obtain.
+-   `RepoTrunk` - For svn and git-svn repositories, especially those who don't have a bundled _AndroidManifest.xml_ file, the Tags and RepoManifest checks will not work, since there is no version information to obtain.
 But, for those apps who automate their build process with the commit ref that HEAD points to, RepoTrunk will set